How to transfer your pension to a SIPP

 Tax advantages

-Like other pensions, the government adds basic-rate tax relief to your contributions, with the amount depending on your situation.
+Like other personal pensions, the government adds basic-rate tax relief to your contributions (20%).
+This is added automatically, boosting the value of your pension pot.

-In addition to this, any income and capital gains generated within a SIPP are tax-free.
+Any income and capital gains generated within a SIPP (or any other pension) are tax-free.

 Inheritance planning

-Although a SIPP can currently be passed onto your beneficiaries free from inheritance tax (IHT), the rules are changing in April 2027.
+Although SIPPs can currently be passed on to your beneficiaries free from inheritance tax (IHT), the rules are changing in April 2027.

-The new rules mean that your loved ones may have to pay up to 40% tax on the value of an inherited SIPP, depending on the value of the rest of your estate and any available exemptions.
+The new rules mean that your loved ones may have to pay up to 40% tax on the value of your SIPP, depending on the value of the rest of your estate and any available exemptions.

 Junior SIPPs